1,000+ Opportunities

 For oral history grants: an explanation of how the interviews will be used and where they will be archived.

-Based on current listing details, eligibility includes: Individuals and organizations in Mississippi who have made significant contributions to the public humanities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals and organizations in Mississippi who have made significant contributions to the public humanities.
+Confirm the full requirements in the official notice before applying.